Welcome to Carnets de route

 • Access to an interpreter: If you do not speak English or French, the health institution can provide an interpreter.
 If possible, let the institution know in advance that you would like an interpreter.
 See Interpreters in the Read This Information First section for more details.

 • Consent to care for people aged 14 and over: From the age of 14, young people can make their own appointments and attend medical consultations on their own.
-Young people can generally consent to care by themselves (including contraception).
+Young people must generally consent to care by themselves (including contraception).
 A person aged 14 or over can therefore ask to be alone (without the presence or the consent of their parents or guardian) when seeing a nurse, doctor or counsellor, for example, and can make their own decisions about their health care.

 • Abortion: Abortion is available and legal in Québec.